PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I don't know any sagas that involve tales of profit," said Rattick, "But tales of valor, of great daring...
 The bards sing many songs of those."

 "Yeah, I don't really care for singing either.
 In fact, let's just cut all the bullshit.
-I'm pretty sure I know the true story how you got this."
+I'm pretty sure I know how you got this."

 "Yessssss," purred Rattick, running his finger over the Ruby, "but do you care?"

 "Not if you'll take 15 gold for it I don't."

-"15 gold, why I risked my neck for this!""
+"15 gold?
+I risked my neck for this!""

 "You?
-I'm pretty sure you risked somebody else's neck for this particular bauble.
+I'm pretty sure *you* risked somebody else's neck for this particular bauble.
 Fine, 17 for the gem, and 2 gold for the rest of it."
 Boltac said, indicating the pile of equipment on the floor.

 "But this sword almost defeated a troll!"

 "Yeah, and it almost doesn't have that huge nick in it.
 And why does everything in that pile smell like Troll shit?"

-They haggled like this for a while, finally settling on 22 gold for the lot.
-When Rattick left the store, Boltac muttered a curse and refrained from spitting on his own floor.
+They haggled for a while, and settled on 22 gold for the lot.
+When Rattick left, Boltac muttered a curse and refrained from spitting on his own floor.

-He placed the Ruby in one of three lockboxes behind the counter and then dragged the bundle of equipment into the back to see how bad he had been taken.
+He placed the Ruby in one of three lockboxes behind the counter and then dragged the bundle of equipment into the back to see how badly he had been taken.
 The sword was higher quality than he had hoped for, and there were a number of items that, while they wouldn't fetch top price, would provide good use.
 The odd piece of armor, some leather goods.
-He threw out a badly damaged boot was debating opening a nondescript fabric sack.
+He threw out a badly damaged boot and was debating opening a nondescript fabric sack.
 Sacks could be trouble.
 For that matter so could gems.

-He walked back to the front of the store.
-He reached under the counter and, after some effort, removed a heavy, brass-tipped magic wand from it's mounting.
+He grunted as he stood up and trudged back to the front of the store.
+He reached under the counter and, after some effort, removed a heavy, brass-tipped wand from it's mounting.
 He took the wand to the back and guided it carefully over all the items.

-The wand did not grow warm or shriek or vibrate or any one many colorful and destructive things the wand did in the presence of magic.
+It did not grow warm or shriek or vibrate or any of the many colorful and destructive things it did in the presence of magic.
 Strictly speaking it was not a magic wand, it was a magic *detecting* wand.
 Very rare, very expensive.
 But, for a man in dealing in items of unknown origins delivered by questionable characters, it was indispensable.

 "Ennh," grunted Boltac, more relieved than disappointed.
 Boltac hated magic.
 It wasn't just dangerous, it was also bad for business.
 When a customer can't try on a pair of gloves for fear that they would turn out to be MaGrief's Gauntlets of Self-Abuse, business suffered.

-That's why he kept the wand underneath the counter.
+That's why he kept the wand secreted under his the counter.
 Pick up a cursed Ruby Necklace and there was no telling what might happen.
-Before he had procured his wand, he had spend six months with a cursed Goblet of Thirst stuck to his hand.
+Before he had procured his wand, Boltac had spend six months with a cursed Goblet of Thirst stuck to his hand.
 As annoying as that was, that wasn't the worst part of the curse.
 When liquid -- any liquid -- was poured into the the Goblet, it heated and burned the hand that held it.

 He rubbed the scarred flesh of his left hand.
-Magic, ugh.
+Ugh, magic.
 It seemed like it should be useful, but it's power always went awry.
 Maybe it was fate.
 Maybe it was karma.
 Maybe it was that Wizards enjoyed a particularly cruel and ironic sense of humor.
-Whatever it the reason was, Boltac was certain that the world would be better off without magic.
+Whatever it the reason, Boltac was certain that the world would be better off without magic.
 But there was nothing to be done about it.
-People may revile a merchant, but in the end, he can only sell what the buyers want.
+People may revile a merchant, but in the end, he could only sell what the buyers want.

 The copper bell clattered against the front door.
-Boltac concealed the wand in his sleeve and hurried to see what profit Fortune had seen fit to bring him this time.
+Boltac tucked the wand inside his sleeve and hurried to see what profit Fortune had seen fit to bring him this time.

-# Hitting the Kid With the Stick (Covered in Glory) #
+# 3

 >add Boltac stubbornly refusing to use the kid's name as a funny bit.